Ex-Atlanta official collapses during sentencing for bribery

 - 2nd man dies at California home of Democratic party donor

+Medical personnel arrived to help her, and she was taken from the federal courthouse in downtown Atlanta by ambulance.

-The judge was not able to finish advising Parks of her rights.
-Lawyers for Parks and the government said the sentence wasn’t finalized and will be completed later.
+The judge was not able to finish imposing the sentence, and lawyers for Parks and for the government said the sentence wasn’t finalized and will be completed later.

+Roughly 30 people had packed the courtroom to show their support for Parks, and four addressed the judge.
+They told him of her kindness, her devotion to the city and her community and the difference she made mentoring young people.

+One of her attorneys, Jay Strongwater, told the judge that Parks is the main caregiver for her elderly mother, who suffers from dementia.
+She was a devoted public servant, aside for the crimes that landed her in court, had shown great remorse and aided the government’s investigation, Strongwater said.